 Businesses today are just as committed to cost reduction as they were in the depths of the global recession.
 The main difference now is that many are focused on cost-cutting as a way to drive growth, rather than as a way to survive or avoid insolvency.
 This was one of the key findings from Deloitte’s third biennial cost survey of companies in the Fortune 1000.

-In this year’s survey, 63 percent of respondents report an increase in annual revenue during the preceding 24 months — compared to only 32 percent in 2010.
-Yet 76 percent of respondents expect their companies to reduce costs over the next 24 months — roughly the same number as in previous years.
+In the survey, conducted in Q4 of 2012, 63 percent of respondents reported an increase in annual revenue during the preceding 24 months—compared to only 32 percent in 2010.
+Yet 76 percent of respondents expected their companies to reduce costs over the next 24 months—roughly the same number as in previous years.
 This continued focus on cost reduction combined with a new emphasis on growth represents a significant shift in business strategy and mindset.
 In the past, cost reduction was largely associated with companies that were struggling or in distress.
-Now, growing companies are just as interested in reducing costs as those with declining sales — if not more so.
-In fact, according to the survey, the likelihood of cost reduction over the next 24 months is even higher for companies with rising sales (78 percent) than it is for companies with sales that are flat or down (70 percent).
+Now, growing companies are just as interested in reducing costs as those with declining sales—if not more so.
+In fact, according to the survey, the likelihood of cost reduction over the next 24 months was even higher for companies with rising sales (78 percent) than it was for companies with sales that are flat or down (70 percent).